aggarwal-aditya/Institute-Learning-Management/UnitTestPlan.md

 Conclusion
 ----------

 This unit test plan outlines the testing approach, strategies, and procedures to be followed during the testing phase of the project.
 The goal is to ensure that each component is functioning as expected and that any issues or defects are identified and fixed before moving on to integration testing.
-Jacoco will be used to measure the code coverage of the unit tests, and Mockito will be used to create mock objects for any dependencies that the code being tested relies on.
+Jacoco will be used to measure the code coverage of the unit tests, JUnit Jupiter as the testing framework, and Mockito will be used to create mock objects for any dependencies that the code being tested relies on.